-Educator Portal is the administrative application where staff and educators manage student data, complete required test administration training, assign instructionally embedded assessments, retrieve resources needed for each assigned testlet, and retrieve reports.
+Educator Portal is the administrative application where staff and educators manage student data, complete required test administration training, assign optional instructionally embedded assessments, retrieve resources needed for each assigned testlet, and retrieve reports.

-- Test administrators, who are usually teachers, use Educator Portal to manage all student data.
+- Test administrators, usually teachers, use Educator Portal to manage all student data.
 They are responsible for checking class rosters of the students who are assigned to take DLM alternate assessment testlets and for completing the PNP and First Contact survey for each student. - Educator Portal hosts the required test administrator training modules (since 2014-2015).
 Teachers complete facilitated or self-directed training and take post-tests to demonstrate their understanding of the material.
-(See Chapter X for more information.) - The DLM system makes instructionally embedded assessments available throughout most of the academic year.
-Teachers choose which EEs and linkage levels they intend to teach and record those plans in a part of Educator Portal called the Instructional Tools Interface.
-After assigning the EE and linkage level, the test administrator retrieves information to support instruction on the associated nodes.
-When teachers decide a student is ready to assess, they return to the Interface and confirm testlet assignment.
-See the Instructionally Embedded Assessments section for more information. - After each testlet is assigned to a student, the system delivers a Testlet Information Page (TIP) through Educator Portal.
-The TIP, which is unique to the assigned testlet, is a PDF
+(See Chapter X for more information.) - After each testlet is assigned to a student, the system delivers a Testlet Information Page (TIP) through Educator Portal.
+The TIP, which is unique to the assigned testlet, is a PDF that contains any instructions necessary to prepare for testlet administration.
+(See the Resources and Materials section of this chapter for more information.)